 When all data is written by P5, return the transfer device(s) to Backblaze according to their instructions.
 Await confirmation that the data written to the Fireball transfer device(s) is now available in a single cloud bucket, note the credentials required to access the cloud bucket.

 In P5, Storage Manager ➜ Cloud Service ➜ New Service, add new service with ‘provider’ set to Backblaze B2, using credentials for the cloud bucket where your data now resides.
 Use the ‘Test Connection’ button to check everything is working.

-In P5, Volumes ➜ Tab <Pool Name>, Edit the Pool created in the earlier step, by double-clicking on it.
+In P5, Pools, Edit the pool, by double-clicking on it.
 Modify the ‘Volume Directory’ entry by clicking the ‘pencil’ button to the right.
-This directory should be changed, from the location of the SMB share, to a new local folder that will be used for caching data while reading/writing to the cloud bucket.
+This directory should be changed, from the location of the SMB/NFS share, to a new local folder that will be used for caching data while reading/writing to the cloud bucket.